-An easy 30-minute recipe starting with searing the chicken breasts on the stovetop, then oven-baked to finish them off for a great tasting, moist, and tender weeknight dinner.
+An easy 30-minute recipe starting with searing the chicken breasts on the stovetop, then oven-baked to a final temperature of 165° for a great tasting, moist, and tender weeknight dinner.

-Faster than ordering pizza and so much better, healthier, and if you're cheap, then cheaper.
-You must think ahead a little and have a main course in the fridge.
+Faster than ordering pizza and so much better, healthier, and cheaper if you're cheap.

 This is a skinless boneless chicken breast recipe.
 It is not for skin-on or bone-in breasts.
-You can use skinless chicken thighs, but I suggest a finish temperature of 175° to 180°, although 165° is safe.
+You can use skinless chicken thighs, but I suggest a finish temperature of 180°+, although 165° is safe.

 If you are doing more than one breast, try to use breasts of about the same sizes and thickness.
-If the breasts you are using vary in thickness, you should flatten the thicker one down a bit with a meat mallet or heavy pan.
-If your chicken breasts are an inch thick, flatten them down a little to ¾ inch thick.
+If the breasts you use vary in thickness, you should flatten the thicker ones to ¾ inches with a meat mallet or heavy pan.

-This should not be done with chicken that is still frozen.
-The outside will be over-cooked and chewy before you get the thickest part of the breast to the safe temperature of 165.
+This cooking method should not be used for chicken that is still frozen.
+The outside will be overcooked and chewy before you get the thickest part of the breast to the safe temperature of 165°.

 Just a coarse salt and pepper will do, but we like our homemade All Purpose Seasoning - 7:2:1 and 7:2:2 and keep it on the stovetop.
 It adds garlic, which is required in our household.

-If you don't have an appropriate pan, you can use a different pan for the stovetop then transfer the chicken to a preheated oven-safe pan to finish cooking.
+If you don't have cast iron or another pan that is safe to go from the stovetop to the oven, you can use a different pan for the stovetop, then transfer the chicken to a preheated oven-safe pan to finish cooking.

 👨🍳Food Safety Tips